edHelper.com

 Basics of Fish

-2 All animals need oxygen to survive.
+3 All animals need oxygen to survive.
 How do fish get oxygen in the water?
 Fish are equipped with a pair of special organs called gills.
-Gills are normally on the two sides of a fish's head.
+Gills are normally found on each side of a fish's head.
 They are made of a series of thin sheets or membranes.
-When fish open their mouth to take in water, they pump it to gills.
+When fish open their mouths to take in water, they pump it to their gills.
 Fish absorb dissolved oxygen as water passes through gill membranes.
 Once oxygen is taken out, water flows out through gill openings.

 For the complete story with questions: click here for printable